Virginia College Application Week

 Please contact SCHEV if you would like to learn more about how your institution may support this year's events at the VCAW host high schools.

 VCAW host high schools are committed to increasing the number of students who have a supported opportunity to apply to and enroll in postsecondary education.
 Each eligible school that registers to host the event is provided with materials to support the coordination of the Week.
 To see the list of Virginia public high schools that served as host sites for Virginia College Application Week 2017, please click on the file below:

 Host Sites Receive the Following:

-- Site coordinator webinar training and manual
+- Site coordinator manual and resources

 - Access to select college application VCAW fee waivers

 Virginia College Application Week (VCAW) college application fee waivers are only available to eligible students attending a registered VCAW high school host site.
 Instructions for accessing each waiver are forwarded directly to the host site coordinator.
 Site coordinators are asked to use discretion in sharing the the guidance and to adhere to the eligibility requirements provided by each participating institution of higher education.